dhanshew72/aws-config-setup/README.md

 # aws-config-setup
-This repo will allow you to deploy all AWS managed rulesets and auto remediate.
+This repo will allow you to deploy all AWS managed rulesets with set values.